 ACDS is committed to the use of educational technology as a means of extending and enriching teaching and learning.
 In 2011, a 1:1 iPad initiative began in the fifth grade.
 It was expanded to include the entire Middle School in 2012, then to third and fourth grades in 2013, and finally to all grades in 2015.
-The iPad initiative plus a hard-wired computer lab, three mobile carts, two Lower School iPad carts, the library media center, a digital video station, projectors, Apple TV devices, science sensors, digital video and still cameras, and calculators provide a connected, collaborative teaching and learning environment.
+The iPad initiative plus an innovation lab, the library media center, a digital video station, projectors, Apple TV devices, science sensors, and digital video and still cameras provide a connected, collaborative teaching and learning environment.

 Students use technology to consume information and create projects that demonstrate knowledge and mastery of skills.
-Students use laptops, desktops, iPads, and ebooks to create movies, digital presentations, voice recordings, stop motion and time lapse video, edited and annotated photos, illustrations, and screen captures, choosing the technique that will best communicate their knowledge and understanding.
+Students use iPads to create movies, digital presentations, voice recordings, stop motion and time lapse video, edited and annotated photos, e-books, illustrations, and screen captures, choosing the technique that will best communicate their knowledge and understanding.